VimsecAu/kb/m365/baselines/sharepoint.md

 ## 1. External Sharing

-This section helps reduce security risks related to sharing files with users external to the company.
+This section helps reduce security risks related to sharing files with users external to the organisation.
 This includes guest users, users who use a verification code, and users who access an Anyone link.

 ### Policies